briankkogi/LLM-grading-system/README.md

 ## Testing Framework
 - **JUnit**: Implement unit tests for all new features and bug fixes.
 Run tests via IntelliJ or Gradle to ensure functionality and prevent regressions.

+## Image Detection
+- **Tesseract OCR**: The project utilizes Tesseract for Optical Character Recognition (OCR) to extract text from images.
+Ensure Tesseract is installed and properly configured on your system.
+Update the `tessdata` path in the code if necessary.

 ## Troubleshooting and SQL Commands
 ### Common SQL Issue